USAFL National Championships: History

 The first championships were held in Cincinnati in 1997, and they were won by the host Cincinnati Dockers.
 The Queen City would host the first three Nationals, with the 1998 edition welcoming 10 teams.
 The 2017 edition saw the largest turnout in the history of the carnival; 53 teams representing 42 clubs across North America took part, including a record 13 women's teams representing 27 USAFL and AFL Canada clubs.

 The Denver Bulldogs have been the most successful club at Nationals, winning Men's Division 1 eight times, Women's Division 1 six times, and Men's Division 4 once.
 The Austin Crows have won the second most titles, picking up their fifth Men's D1 crown in 2021.
 The New York Magpies, San Diego Lions and Boston Demons are the only other multiple Men's D1 winners, each having won twice.

 Canadian clubs were first invited to the USAFL Championships in 2006.
-The first Canadian champions were the Vancouver Cougars in 2008.
+The first Canadian champions were the Vancouver Cougars and Calgary Kookaburras in 2008.
 The Calgary Kangaroos have won four Division 2 premierships while the AFL Quebec Saints have won two.

 In 2005, the first USAFL Women's championships were held and were won by the Atlanta Lady Kookaburras.
 The Lady Kookas took home the first three premierships until 2008, when their 19-game winning streak came to an end at the hands of the Calgary Kookaburras.
-The Denver Lady Bulldogs then won six consecutive titles from 2010–15, winning 20 consecutive games in the process until losing to the Minnesota Freeze.
-Their string of premierships ended at the hands of the San Francisco Iron Maidens, who have since gone on to claim five-in-a-row of their own from 2016-21.
+The Denver Lady Bulldogs then won six consecutive titles from 2010 to 2015, winning 20 consecutive games in the process until losing to the Minnesota Freeze.
+Their string of premierships ended at the hands of the San Francisco Iron Maidens, who have since gone on to claim seven-in-a-row of their own from 2016 to 2023.